yusufammar/flight-reservation-website/README.md

 -	Searching criteria.
 -	Editing flights.
 -	Adding/deleting flights
+-
 For User/Guest:
 -	Booking flights. “you can go with LAX->JFK on 12 .jan.2022 and 22.jan.2022 as example”
 -	Editing flights seats.
 -	Cancelling his booked flights
--	The ticket email after reservation and cancelling
+-	The ticket as PDF attachment email after reservation and cancelling